wp-plugins/wp-page-widget/readme.txt

 == Description ==

 This made the widget selection much easier.
-With this plugin activated we can select widgets to show specifically for

-one page / post / or custom post type.
+With this plugin activated we can select widgets to show specifically for  one page / post / or custom post type.

 == Installation ==

-1. Download the latest version from [here](http://wordpress.org/extend/plugins/wp-page-widget/), unzip it, and upload

-the extracted files to your plugins directory.
+1. Download the latest version from [here](http://wordpress.org/extend/plugins/wp-page-widget/), unzip it, and upload extracted files to your plugins directory.

 2. Login to your Wordpress admin panel and activate the plugin.

 3. Navigate to Settings -> Page Widgets.

 4. Select which post type ( default post, page should be selected )

 5. Select which sidebar you want to appear in page editing, default should be Primary

 That's it